Who We Help

-Treatment at the Brain Health Center begins with a comprehensive evaluation by a physician and a member of the Care Navigation Team.
+Treatment at the Ray Dolby Brain Health Center begins with a comprehensive evaluation by a physician and a member of the Care Navigation Team.

-Click here to learn more about the Patient Care Experience at the Brain Health Center.
+Click here to learn more about the Patient Care Experience at the Ray Dolby Brain Health Center.

-Before a patient visits CPMC's Brain Health Center, a thorough review is done of existing medical records.
+Before a patient visits CPMC's Ray Dolby Brain Health Center, a thorough review of existing medical records is done.
 During the appointment, the doctor will ask questions regarding the history of symptoms and how they have affected the patient’s daily functioning.
 The doctor also performs a neurologic examination and initial cognitive screening.
 Any medications taken by the patient are reviewed and changes may be suggested.

-During your visit at the Brain Health Center, you will also have the opportunity to meet with a member of the Care Navigation Team who will conduct a brief psychosocial assessment and who will be available for ongoing support and planning.
+During your visit you will have the opportunity to meet with a member of the Care Navigation Team who will conduct a brief psychosocial assessment and who will be available for ongoing support and planning.

 Based on the findings, recommendations for further diagnostic testing are made and may include:

 - Neuropsychological Testing

 After the visit, the Ray Dolby Brain Health Center providers communicate their findings and recommendations to the patient's primary care provider in an effort to create a network of care to optimally support the patient's safety and well-being.